 Students continue to develop the ability to communicate in Spanish through the study of language, themes and texts.
 In doing so, they also develop conceptual understandings of how language works.
 Communication is evidenced through receptive, productive and interactive skills across a range of contexts and purposes that are appropriate to the level of the course.
 Knowledge of vocabulary and grammar (the what of language) is reinforced and extended by understanding audience, context, purpose, meaning and variation (the why and how of language).
 The development of international-mindedness is one of the key aims of the course.
 Students will describe situations, narrate events, make comparisons, explain problems, and state and support their personal opinions on a variety of topics.
 Students also produce a wide variety of oral and written texts for audiences, contexts and purposes associated with academic and personal interests.
 In HL, students are required to study two literary works originally written in Spanish, and are expected to extend the range and complexity of the language they use and understand in order to communicate.
 Assessments consist of a written examination and an individual oral assessment.
-Oral assessment in SL includes a presentation by the student and a follow-up discussion based on a visual stimulus linked to one of the prescribed themes of the course, and a general conversation with the teacher based on at least one additional theme of the course.
-Oral assessment in HL includes a presentation by the student and a follow-up discussion based on an extract from one of the literary works studied during the course, and a general conversation with the teacher using one or more of the five prescribed themes of the course as a starting point.
+Oral assessment in SL includes a presentation by the student and a follow-up discussion based on a visual stimulus linked to one of the prescribed themes of the course, and a general conversation with the teacher based on an extract from one of the literary works studied during the course, and a general conversation with the teacher using one or more of the five prescribed themes of the course as a starting point.